 In Spring 2020 Hermus makes his English National Opera debut with a new production of Rusalka, taking it on tour to Luxembourg; he conducts another production of Rusalka in his second visit to the Opera du Rhin this Autumn; and returns to Opera North for Nozze de Figaro after a 5 star debut with Tosca last season.
 Symphonic highlights of 19/20 include Rachmaninov with the BBC Philharmonic; Wagner’s Ring: A Symphonic Adventure with the BBC Scottish; appearances in the Amsterdam Concertgebouw with the Rotterdam Philharmonic, Netherlands Radio Philharmonic and Netherlands Philharmonic (the latter in the Concertgebouw’s Mahlerfest); and Mahler symphonies no.1 with the Strasbourg Philharmonic, 9 with the North Netherlands Orchestra and 6 with the Auckland Philharmonia.

 In 2017 CPO released his much-praised recording with the Bamberg Symphony of tone poems by the Dutch Romantic composer Alphons Diepenbrock, following their recording together of works by Siegmund von Hausegger.
 His discography on the same label includes works by Wagenaar, Klughardt, and Auber’s opera La Muette de Portici.
-Whilst in Hagen he recorded Mahler 1 and a symphonic version of Tristan und Isolde.

 "Hermus ratchets the tension up almost to breaking point and doesn’t let go.
 It’s compelling stuff, disquieting, creepy and exciting in equal measure."